Directed mixed membership stochastic blockmodel: Discussions

 \section{Discussions}

 In this paper, we introduce a directed mixed membership stochastic blockmodel to model directed network with mixed memberships.
 DiMMSB allows that both row and column nodes have mixed memberships, but the numbers of row nodes and column nodes could be different.
 We propose a spectral algorithm DiSP based on the SVD, SP algorithm and membership reconstruction skills.
 The theoretical results of DiSP show that DiSP can consistently recover memberships of both row nodes and column nodes under mild conditions.
 Meanwhile, we also obtain the separation conditions of a standard directed mixed membership network.
 When DiMMSB degenerates to MMSB, our theoretical results match that of Theorem 2.2 \cite{MixedSCORE} when their DCMM degenerates to MMSB under mild conditions.
-Through the applications on the directed Political blogs network and the Papers Citations network, DiSP reveals new insights on the asymmetries in the structure of these networks, that is, the structure of row clusters is consistent with that of column clusters as long as the fraction of highly mixed nodes (i.e., nodes with large degrees) is small.
-Recall that $K$ is assumed to be known in this paper, actually for a given adjacency matrix $A\in\mathbb{R}^{n_{r}\times n_{c}}$ from an empirical network, $K$ is always unknown, hence how to estimate $K$ of a directed mixed membership network is an interesting problem.
-We leave studies of this problem for our future work.
+Through the applications on some real-world directed networks, DiSP finds the highly mixed nodes, and it also reveals new insights on the asymmetries in the structure of these directed networks.
+The model DiMMSB developed in this paper is useful to model directed networks and generate directed mixed membership networks with true background membership matrices.
+The proposed algorithm DiSP designed is useful in studying the asymmetric structure between sending and receiving clusters for a directed network.
+We expect that the model DiMMSB and the algorithm DiSP will have applications beyond this paper and can be widely applied to study the properties of directed networks in network science.